JohnnyFee/johnnyfee.github.io/source/_posts/2015-06-02-wordpress-database.md

 * $taxonomies—A required string or array of a taxonomy or list of taxonomies.
 * $args—An optional string or array of arguments.
 Available arguments are:

-    1.  `_orderby_—Default is `name`.
+    1.  `orderby` — Default is `name`.
 Can be `name`, `count`, `term_group`, `slug`, or nothing, which will use `term_id`.
 Passing a custom value other than these will cause the terms to be ordered on that custom value.`
-    2.  `_order_—`ASC` or `DESC`.
+    2.  `_order_` — ASC` or `DESC`.
 The default is `ASC`.`
-    3.  `_hide_empty_—The default value is `true`, which will only return terms that are attached to a post.
+    3.  `hide_empty` — The default value is `true`, which will only return terms that are attached to a post.
 If set to `false`, you can return all terms regardless, if they are being used by a post or not.`
-    4.  _exclude_—An array or comma-separated or space-delimited string of term IDs to exclude from the query results.
+    4.  `exclude` — An array or comma-separated or space-delimited string of term IDs to exclude from the query results.
 If include is being used, exclude will be ignored.
-    5.  _exclude_tree_—An array or comma-separated or space-delimited string of term IDs to exclude from the query results, including any child terms.
+    5.  `exclude_tree` — An array or comma-separated or space-delimited
+          string of term IDs to exclude from the query results, including any child terms.
 If include is being used, _exclude_tree_ will be ignored.
-    6.  _include_—An array or comma-separated or space-delimited string of term IDs to include in the query results.
+    6.  `include` —An array or comma-separated or space-delimited string of term IDs to include in the query results.
-    7.  `_number_—The number of terms for the query to return.
+    7.  `number` — The number of terms for the query to return.
 The default is `all`.`
-    8.  _offset_—The number by which to offset the terms query.
+    8.  `offset` — The number by which to offset the terms query.
-    9.  `_fields_—You can specify if you want to return term IDs or names.
+    9.  `fields` —You can specify if you want to return term IDs or names.
 The default is `all`, which returns an array of term objects.`
-    10.  _slug_—A string that will return any terms that have a matching slug.
+    10.  `slug` — A string that will return any terms that have a matching slug.
-    11.  `_hierarchical_—Includes all child terms if they are attached to posts.
+    11.  `hierarchical` — Includes all child terms if they are attached to posts.
 The default is `true`, so to not return terms hierarchically, set this to `false`.`
-    12.  _search_—A string that will return any terms whose names match the value provided.
+    12.  `search` — A string that will return any terms whose names match the value provided.
 The search is case-insensitive.
-    13.  _name_like_—A string that will return any terms whose names begin with the value provided.
+    13.  `name_like` — A string that will return any terms whose names begin with the value provided.
 Like the search, this is case-insensitive.
-    14.  `_pad_counts_—If set to `true`, the query results will include the count of each term’s children.`
+    14.  `pad_counts` —If set to `true`, the query results will include the count of each term’s children.`
-    15.  `_get_—If set to `all`, returns terms regardless of ancestry or whether the terms are empty.`
+    15.  `get` — If set to `all`, returns terms regardless of ancestry or whether the terms are empty.`
-    16.  _child_of_—When set to a term ID, the query results will contain all descendants of the provided term ID.
+    16.  `child_of` — When set to a term ID, the query results will contain all descendants of the provided term ID.
 The default is 0, which returns everything.
-    17.  _parent_—When set to a term ID, the query results will contain the direct children of the provided term ID.
+    17.  `parent` — When set to a term ID, the query results will contain the direct children of the provided term ID.
 The default is an empty string.
-    18.  _cache_domain_—Enables a unique cache key to be produced when this query is stored in object cache.
+    18.  `cache_domain` — Enables a unique cache key to be produced when this query is stored in object cache.

 ### get_term( $term, $taxonomy, $output = OBJECT, $filter = _raw_ )